rocket-pool/RPIPs/RPIPs/RPIP-4.md

 A second, more absolute veto consists of the pDAO guardian refusing to implement a passed proposal.

-Veto powers SHALL NOT be used lightly, and SHALL be reserved for cases of vote manipulation, malicious action, or proposals that would result in clear damage to the Rocket Pool project.
+Veto powers SHALL NOT be used lightly and SHALL be reserved for cases of vote manipulation, malicious action, or proposals that would result in clear damage to the Rocket Pool project.

 When a veto power is excercised, the entity excercising a veto SHALL publish a Veto Explanation Document that describes why this step was taken.
 If possible, the report SHOULD also suggest potential similar-but-non-damaging votes that could be considered.